CollapseLabs/gardening-for-engineers/README.md

 Oxygen (O₂) | Soil | [Dissolved Oxygen (DO)](https://en.wikipedia.org/wiki/Oxygen_saturation) | ppm
 Temperature | Soil | Root-zone temperature | °C

 Why are these relevant?
-Plants perform two complementary processes:
+Plants perform two critical processes which are complementary:

 * Plants convert light energy into storable chemical energy (carbohydrates) during **photosynthesis**.
-In other words: ☀️ light energy + 💨 CO₂ + 💧 water → 🔋 stored energy + 💨 O₂
+In other words: ☀️ Light energy + 💨 Carbon dioxide + 💧 Water → 🔋 Stored energy + 💨 Oxygen
-* Plants use the stored energy (carbohydrates) to fuel growth in a process called **respiration**.
-In other words: 🔋 stored energy + 💨 O₂ → 💨 CO₂ + 💧 water
+* Plants use the stored energy (carbohydrates) to fuel growth, in a process called **respiration**.
+In other words: 🔋 Stored energy + 💨 Oxygen → 💨 Carbon dioxide + 💧 Water

-*Light* is the single most important environmental parameter as it literally provides energy for plant growth.
+*[Light](#☀️-Light)* is the single most important environmental parameter as it literally provides energy for plant growth.

-*Temperature* dictates a plant’s metabolic rate and therefore also strongly influences growth rate.
+*[Temperature](#🌡-Temperature)* dictates a plant’s metabolic rate and therefore also strongly influences growth rate.

-*pH* is known as the “master soil variable” as it influences the solubility of nutrients (and other processes, including microbial activity) and therefore nutrient bioavailability.

-Additionally:
+Additionally, there is another critical process:

-* The evaporation of water through a plant’s leaves passively pulls water containing dissolved nutrients up from the roots.
-This process is called **transpiration**.
+* The evaporation of water through a plant’s leaves pulls water (containing dissolved nutrients) up from the roots.
+This is a passive process called **transpiration**.

+*[Soil pH](#pH)* is sometimes called a “master variable” as it affects the solubility of soil nutrients (among other things, including microbial activity) and therefore nutrient availability, hence plant growth.

-*Humidity*, *wind*, and *temperature* all affect the rate of evaporation and therefore also growth.
+Air *humidity*, *wind*, and *[temperature](#🌡-Temperature)* all affect the rate of transpiration and therefore also plant growth.

+Environments:

+* In an indoor system, the environmental parameters are mostly controlled.
+Limiting factors are likely 1) light, 2) space (area), 3) water, 4) nutrition, 5) oxygen (for soil-less systems and compact soils).
+* In an outdoor system, think about sun, wind, temperature, water access, soil conditions.
+Look for planting calendars and first/last frost dates.

-#### Learn more about plant biology
+#### More about plant biology

+* Mary M. Pratt, _Practical Science for Gardeners_, 2005.
 * Khan Academy, "Cellular respiration", https://www.khanacademy.org/science/biology/cellular-respiration-and-fermentation
 * Khan Academy, "Photosynthesis", https://www.khanacademy.org/science/biology/photosynthesis-in-plants
-* Mary M. Pratt, _Practical Science for Gardeners_, 2005.

 ### 🌱 Growth stages